Shaheen (Pakistani TV series)

 Shaheen is a 1980 Pakistani historical and Islamic drama television series originally broadcast on PTV.
 The series was based on the novel of the same name by Naseem Hijazi and dramatised by Saleem Ahmad.
-Set in the 1490s in Granada, the series entails the glorious past of the Muslims and revolves around their downfall in Andalus (present-day Spain).
+Set in the 1490s Granada, the series entails the glorious past of the Muslims and revolves around their downfall in Andalus (present-day Spain).

 Premise

 The series is set in the late 15th century Granada.
-The story entails the glorious past of the Muslims in that region, the reasons for their downfall, and also talks about their endeavours for the integrity of their crumbling empire.
+The story recounts the glorious past of the Muslims in that region, the reasons for their downfall, and their endeavours for the integrity of their crumbling empire.